 KEEPING THE REST OF YOU WARM

-KEEPING BODIES WARM: Cotton loves water.
-Wool is a better choice, even a wool t-shirt, in cold weather.
-It dries quickly and keeps moisture away, so while you may sweat with all the layers you're wearing to keep you warm, you want to get that moisture away from your body as quickly as possible.
-Starting with a light wool layer, or a wool thermal, is a good idea.
+Cotton dries quickly and keeps moisture away, so while you may sweat with all the layers you're wearing to keep you warm, you want to get that moisture away from your body as quickly as possible.
+Starting with a light cotton layer, even a thermal, is a good idea.
 Then, layer a cozy sweater; not too bulky, or you'll be that kid who can't move because Mom or Dad bundled you up so well your arms don't touch your sides.
 We all have that photo.

 Jackets have come a long way, and my favorite is one with a reflective lining inside.
 My own body helps keep me warm!
 I also like the built-in finger-less hand warmers that many of them have.
 I still layer my gloves, though.
 And some of them zipper up to include a chin guard, which saves having to wear a scarf; more bulk.
 You don't really require a hood if you wear a hat or headband.
 We're talking forest wellness walks, not climbing Everest.
 Your guide will usually call off a walk when it's below freezing or the windchill is too high for the walk to be pleasurable.

 Did I miss a body part?
 Careful.
-Following these guidelines - and that's all they are, by the way: guidelines - They will help you stay warm on a forest wellness walk.
+Following these guidelines - and that's all they are, by the way; guidelines - will help you stay warm on a forest wellness walk.